 Meetings and Schedules

-Candidate activity in the lead-up to the fair is of course welcomed but becomes even more important once the scheduling window for your fair opens.
+Candidate activity in the lead-up to the fair is of course welcomed but becomes even more important once the booking window for your fair opens.
 This is when candidates are able to start booking meetings on the employers' schedules.

 You can get an overview of this by clicking on the Meetings tab, which will show you the current total number of meetings at the fair, as well as a breakdown of "Meetings By Employer" in the table beneath it.
 This is especially useful in helping you know where to focus your marketing efforts, as well as in advising your employers on the most efficient strategies.